 Quality of Work Life (QWL) is the favorableness or unfavorableness of the job environment (Newstrom, Davis, 1993).
 Its purpose is to develop jobs and working conditions that are excellent for both the employees and the organization.
 One of the ways of accomplishing QWL is through job design.
 Some of the options available for improving job design are:

 - Leave the job as is but employ only people who like the rigid environment or routine work.
 Some people do enjoy the security and task support of these kinds of jobs.

 - Leave the job as is, but pay the employees more.

 - And the area that OD loves—redesign the job.

 Job enrichment, on the other hand, adds additional motivators.
 It adds depth to the job—more control, responsibility, and discretion to how the job is performed.
-This gives higher order needs to the employee, as opposed to job enlargement which simply gives more variety.
-The chart below illustrates the differences (Cunningham & Eberle, 1990):
+This gives higher order needs to the employee, as opposed to job enlargement that simply gives more variety.
+The chart below illustrates the differences (Cunningham, Eberle, 1990):

 The benefits of enriching jobs include: